 Infants may occasionally be admitted to the hospital, usually for observation of respiratory problems.
 These transports are usually via ambulance.
-In the event of an emergency involving an infant, we have made arrangements with the highly trained Neonatal team at Ascension/St. Vincent's Southside to continue care for your newborn.
+In the event of an emergency involving an infant, the highly trained Neonatal team at Ascension/St. Vincent's Southside will continue care for your newborn.
 All of your postpartum care will continue the same as if you delivered at Transitions Birth Center.

-We begin care at 28 weeks.
-Once you have completed all prenatal labs, anatomy ultrasounds, and glucose screening with your current provider, please call us to arrange forwarding your records to us.
+We begin care as early as 20 weeks but no later than 28 weeks (We want to get to know you!).
+Initial prenatal labs, genetic screening, and anatomy ultrasounds will be completed with your current provider.
+Please email (email@example.com) to arrange forwarding your records to us.
 This will typically occur between 24-26 weeks of pregnancy.

 At Transitions Birth Center, each of our two private suites have their own large birthing tubs.
 Often referred to as “the Midwives epidural”, there are many benefits to laboring in water: